Advent Intercessory Prayers

 We invite you to pray with us this week for the way of love.
 We need to live our lives in a way that reflects God’s love for all people and creation.
 The highest commandment given by Jesus is “you shall love your neighbor as yourself” (Matthew 22:39).
 It is also the greatest gift (John 3:16), and without it there can be no peace in our world.
 As we pray, let us ask God to help us learn how to love better so that we may bring joy into each other’s lives and into His own heart!

-READ: Prayer For New Relationships
+READ: Christian Prayer For Birthday

 Week 4 – The Way of Joy